Tutopiya Logo

 How cumulative frequency connects to the rest of Statistics

-Cumulative frequency builds on Methods of Analysing Data when estimating the mean from grouped tables.
-It links to Statistical Charts and Diagrams through histograms and frequency polygons.
+Cumulative frequency builds on Methods of Analysing Data, where you first meet medians and ranges.
+It links to Statistical Charts and Diagrams when histograms and frequency polygons appear alongside ogives.
 When you are ready to mix topics, the Cambridge IGCSE Maths resource hub lets you move straight from a weak subtopic into the next.

 Common mistakes students make

-• Plotting against class midpoints instead of upper class boundaries.
+• Plotting at mid-intervals instead of upper class boundaries.

-• Joining points with straight lines zigzagging instead of a smooth curve.
+• Drawing straight lines between every point instead of a smooth curve.

 When you need more support

-If cumulative frequency questions keep tripping you up — especially curve reading — work through the Statistics topical past paper questions and the Cumulative Frequency quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.
+If cumulative frequency questions keep tripping you up — especially quartile and IQR readings — work through the Statistics topical past paper questions and the Cumulative Frequency quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.

 Frequently asked questions

 How do I find the interquartile range from a curve?
-Read the lower quartile at n/4 and upper quartile at 3n/4, then subtract: IQR = Q₃ − Q₁.
+Read Q1 at n/4 and Q3 at 3n/4 from the curve, then IQR = Q3 − Q1.

 How do I revise cumulative frequency effectively?
-Read the subtopic notes, practise one full table-to-curve question, then take the Cumulative Frequency quiz.
-Revisit boundary errors before moving on.
+Read the subtopic notes, complete a full table-and-curve question on every attempt, then take the Cumulative Frequency quiz.
+Revisit any readings where you forgot n/2.

 Ready to master Cambridge IGCSE Maths cumulative frequency?